 Moreover, this prosecution, based upon an envelope quite likely made to order, must be regarded as an attack upon a free press.
-If the editor of the Appeal can be sent to the penitentiary simply because he is a socialist, some other man, or any other man, can be convicted for being something else, and in that case the freedom of the press is destroyed and a censorship is established as odious and infamous as that which prevails in Russia and Mexico.
-Published as "Warren Convicted by a Packed Jury" in Appeal to Reason, whole no. 702 (May 15, 1909), p.
-1.
+If the editor of The Appeal can be sent to the penitentiary simply because he is a Socialist some other man, or any other man, can be convicted for being something else., and in that case the freedom of the press is destroyed and a censorship is established as odious and infamous as that which prevails in Russia and Mexico.